 What Does The Bible Say About Pearls?

 Pearls are also a symbol of purity, chastity, and innocence.
 In the Bible, pearls are associated with the woman of Proverbs 31.
 The woman wears a beautiful robe made of scarlet and purple fabric.
-She also wears jewels on her neck and in her ears.
+The woman’s wisdom is also described as pure gold, similar to how the one pearl of great price is described in the Bible.

 Who Is The Pearl Of God?

-In Revelation 21:21–22, John sees a holy city coming down from heaven that does not need the sun or moon (these are symbols of Christ’s light) because God’s glory shines on it continually.
+In Revelation 21:23, John sees a holy city coming down from heaven that does not need the sun or moon (these are symbols of Christ’s light) because God’s glory shines on it continually.
 He also sees that there will be no more death or sorrow because all things have been made new by God’s grace through Jesus’ death on the cross.

 So if you’re wondering who the pearl of God is, it’s you.
 You are a precious child of God, created in His image and redeemed by His grace.
-This is why we should never cease to thank God for all He has done for us—because Jesus loves us with an everlasting love (Jeremiah 31:3).
+This is why we should never cease to thank God for all He has done for us—because Jesus loves us with everlasting love (Jeremiah 31:3).

 If we understand that God is our Father and that He loves us more than we can imagine, then it should not be difficult for us to see that every good thing in our lives comes from Him.
 The Bible tells us that Jesus Christ came so that we would have life and have it more abundantly (John 10:10).
 We are blessed because of His grace and mercy, not because of anything we have done or can do.